dr-winner/AI_Agents_Celo_Bootcamp/README.md

 # AI Agents Bootcamp on Celo

 Welcome to the official repository for the AI Agents Bootcamp on Celo!
-This repository contains all the code snippets, resources, and guides used during the bootcamp.
+This repository contains all the code snippets, resources, and guides used during the boot camp.

 ## Bootcamp Overview
-This bootcamp teaches developers how to build AI agents integrated with the Celo blockchain.
+This boot camp teaches developers how to build AI agents integrated with the Celo blockchain.
 By the end of the program, you'll have hands-on experience in:
 - Building AI agents.
 - Integrating AI agents with Celo's ecosystem.
 - Deploying and scaling decentralized AI applications.